 - Visa type

 - Proof of flight and/or reason the individual cannot leave within the permitted time

 Exceptional assurance acts as short-term protection to ensure those who are delayed in leaving are not penalized.

 Foreigners who intend to extend their stay must apply for permission.
 This may be done if the current visa or authorization expires before 1 July 2021.
 The current terms will automatically be extended until the application is approved or denied.

 Alternatively, foreign nationals can change their UK visa to a long-term one.
 Travelers who would normally have to apply from their home countries will be able to do this from inside the UK.

-Some healthcare workers (both NHS and private) whose visa is due to expire before October 1, 2020 will receive an extension of one year for both themselves and their families.
+Some healthcare workers (both NHS and private) whose visa was due to expire before October 1, 2020 have received an extension of one year for both themselves and their families.

 Can I Extend My Stay in Australia Due to Coronavirus?

 Foreign nationals currently in Australia with a visitor visa or Electronic Travel Authority (ETA) are advised to return to their home country as soon as they can.